I welcome the Minister of State, Deputy Doyle.

 Mental Health Services

-To put it into context, my colleague, Deputy Brady, has been in contact with groups in Bray, County Wicklow, which have been working hard to secure a Jigsaw site for many years.
+To put the matter in context, my colleague, Deputy Brady, has been in contact with groups in Bray, County Wicklow which have been working hard to secure a Jigsaw site for many years.

-Jigsaw has a development procedure and the community has undertaken to ensure it is ready, and indeed it is.
-Bray has done Trojan work on this.
-Young people have done the majority of the work.
-Jigsaw has deemed Bray ready for the service for well over a year now.
+Jigsaw has a development procedure and the community has undertaken to ensure it is ready and it is.
+Those involved in Bray have done Trojan work and young people have done the majority of the work.
+Jigsaw has deemed Bray to be ready for the service for well over a year now.
 Action was taken to begin this service in 2012, more than six years ago.
-In 2017, the HSE advised through parliamentary questions that the 2018 mental health budget would not have any funds for the expansion of Jigsaw services.
-As Members can imagine, this is disappointing for young people and adults in the communities that have been working tirelessly for the service and have been promised its delivery time and again.
+In 2017 the HSE advised through parliamentary questions that the 2018 mental health budget would not have any funds for the expansion of Jigsaw services.
+As Members can imagine, this is disappointing for young people and adults in the communities that have been working tirelessly for the service and that have been promised its delivery time and again.

-I thank Senator Devine.
-Unfortunately the Minister of State with special responsibility for mental health, Deputy Jim Daly, has asked me to take this Commencement matter as he cannot be here.
+I thank the Senator.
+Unfortunately, the Minister of State with special responsibility for mental health services, Deputy Jim Daly, cannot be here.
+He has asked me to take this Commencement matter.

 The HSE funds Jigsaw to provide early intervention mental health services which focus on the needs of young people.
 Their model provides tangible supports for those with mild or emerging mental health difficulties.
 There are 13 Jigsaw services in communities across Ireland, underpinned by HSE funding of around €9.8 million last year.
 In recent years Jigsaw has provided a new service option and approach for the HSE whereby young people can access free and confidential supports from trained mental health professionals.
 Aside from front-line care, it has been to the fore in tackling wider issues around changing attitudes, raising awareness, reducing stigma and promoting early intervention and recovery.
 An independent evaluation of the Jigsaw service model was commissioned by the HSE to better understand Jigsaw’s approach to youth mental health and how the service fits alongside other youth mental health services.
-The evaluation took place between March and July 2018, as has been said.
+As has been said, the evaluation took place between March and July 2018.
 Participants in the evaluation included young people, staff based at the Jigsaw national office and at four local sites in Dublin, Galway, Cork and Kerry and representatives from five community-based mental health organisations.

 In addition, Jigsaw data for 2017 was analysed, three online surveys were conducted and relevant literature was reviewed.
 A delay in the publication of this review arose because the executive wanted to ensure widespread input from the fullest range of stakeholders in the evaluation.
-The HSE expects to have this process completed by end of this year, as the Senator has stated.
-Such a review is a normal process for any organisation funded by the HSE and was particularly apt in this case following earlier consolidation of Jigsaw services nationally, thus developing a more formal partnership approach with the executive over recent years.
+As the Senator stated, the HSE expects to have this process completed by end of this year.
+Such a review is a normal process for any organisation funded by the HSE and was particularly apt in this case following earlier consolidation of Jigsaw services nationally, thus developing a more formal partnership approach with the executive in recent years.

-I take Senator Devine's concerns on board.
+I take the Senator's concerns on board.
 I do not know whether the budget is part of the reason it has been postponed or pushed out to the end of the year.
-I am not 100% sure about that so I cannot answer.
-I would like to acknowledge the work Jigsaw does.
+As I am not 100% sure about that, I cannot answer.
+I acknowledge the work Jigsaw does.
 I know the work that is done on the ground by Jigsaw, having been in some of the counties around the country where it operates.
-I heard a conversation about mental health services in this country on the radio this morning.
+I heard a conversation about mental health services in this country on radio this morning.
 More than €910 million is being put into the services.
-I hope that will continue, because we need to focus on young people and mental health, particularly in communities.
-We must bring mental health services back into the community so that young people can be assessed in the community where they live.
-I will bring Senator Devine's concerns to the Minister of State.
+I hope that will continue because we need to focus on young people and mental health, particularly in communities.
+We must bring mental health services back into the community in order that young people can be assessed in the community in which they live.
+I will bring the Senator's concerns to the attention of the Minister of State.